AndriyRyabchenko/modx-similar-resources/README.md

 &resources=`[[!similarResources?&parents=`6,8`&tags=`[[*tags]]`&tvTagName=`tags`]]`
 ]]
 ```
---with this launch - will search in the specified folders (&parents) and 4 show (&limit) like the current document ([[*tags]]) with random sorting.
+-with this launch - will search in the specified folders (&parents) and 4 show (&limit) like the current document ([[*tags]]) with random sorting.

---
---&parents - parent resources, comma separated
+-&parents - parent resources, comma separated
---&tags - tags string, comma separated
+-&tags - tags string, comma separated
---&tvTagName - name of your TV where contains TAGS
+-&tvTagName - name of your TV where contains TAGS